Birthday Cake Shortbread Cookie Bites are bite size cookies filled with rainbow sprinkles. They are tender, buttery, and taste like birthday cake.

 I followed the directions EXACTLY and as I was slicing the dough it broke apart.
 What a waste of ingredients!
 It seems like a 9x13 pan makes them WAY TOO THIN.

 Hi E., I'm sorry to hear that your cookies didn't turn out!
-The dough should be between 1/4 and 1/2 inch in thickness when pressed into the pan.
-I'm not sure what would cause the dough to break apart, it may have needed to be pressed into the pan more firmly.
-It's hard to say what went wrong without being in the kitchen with you.
+This recipe makes tiny cookie 'bites', so the dough should be between 1/4 and 1/2 inch in thickness when pressed into the pan.
+You can see a photo of the thickness of the dough in the post above.
+I'm not sure what would cause the dough to break apart, it may have needed to be pressed into the pan more firmly, or may have had too much flour added.

 If you still have the dough, it can also be formed into a log and sliced, or rolled with a rolling pin and sliced with a knife or cookie cutters, if the 9x13 pan method isn't working.